matstc/text-analysis-utils/README.md

     cache-document <file>

-You can also call `cache-document` without an argument and paste the text.
+You can also call `cache-document` without an argument and paste the text (use `control-D` when you're done).

 Once you have cached a few articles, you can retrieve example sentences easily: